-Hennepin Healthcare has excellent physical therapy care for both inpatients and outpatients of all ages.
+Hennepin Healthcare has excellent PT care for both inpatients and outpatients of all ages.
 Our therapy is multidisciplinary and patient-focused working on the patient’s goals from the very beginning of their journey.

 - Musculoskeletal disorders (pain or injuries in joints, muscles, nerves, tendons, ligaments, bones) such as arthritis or low back pain

-- Sports injuries such as a sprain, strain or concussion
+- Sports injuries such as a sprains and/or strains

 - Vestibular conditions such as dizziness, vertigo and imbalance

-- Neurological conditions such as MS (multiple sclerosis,) Parkinson's, ALS (Lou Gehrig's disease) or Huntington's disease
+- Neurological diseases such as MS (multiple sclerosis), Parkinson's disease, amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease), Huntington's disease

-- Children with autism, cerebral palsy, or other special needs
+- autism, cerebral palsy or other special needs

-Hennepin Healthcare's physical therapists graduate at the doctorate level and meet the highest standards of licensure and certification.
+Hennepin Healthcare's PTs graduate at the doctorate level and meet the highest standards of licensure and certification.
 They are specialized and certified in areas such as amputee rehabilitation, oncology, geriatrics, orthopedics, lymphedema, women’s health, vestibular rehabilitation or neurorehabilitation.
 Several have backgrounds or a special interest in integrative health.